400lbhacker/3D-mesh-manipulation-python/README.md

 I am looking to team up with other researchers, professionals, or bored jobless python enthusiast like myself to create a python code to perform hybridization of two models using python, genetic algorythems in python, signal processing or conv/relu/guascian/laplace (etc), CPPN & MD-HYPERNEAT like functions on a model using python, and many other things to create us a endlessforms-like engine, I do beleive we can get it down to a single .py file

+one last thing.
+Is this code is EXTREMELY performance efficient.
+Was able to easily modify a massive 21,000+ vertices, 20 mb+ .OBJ file of an entire MI-24 helicopter and perform amazing functions with it in just a couple seconds (NO GPU) just simply using cpu on a 4gb ram laptop.

 enjoy.